 The suitability of attended measurements for determining wind farm noise levels at an individual location has not been examined in this paper but we anticipate they would provide acceptable results provided that the sample size is sufficiently large.
 It may be simpler and less labour-intensive to take long term measurements at a secondary or derived location than it is to take a large number of attended measurements at a location influenced by background noise.
-The alternative compliance technique provided by Methodology 2 of AS 4959:2010 uses attended noise measurements at one noise sensitive receiver to validate prediction model outputs and therefore compliance with criteria at the other receivers.

-We have significant concerns regarding the suitability of Methodology 2 for checking compliance across a wind farm site.
+Our interpretation of the alternative compliance technique provided by Methodology 2 of AS 4959:2010 is that it requires attended noise measurements at one noise sensitive receiver to validate prediction model outputs and therefore compliance with criteria at the other receivers.
+We therefore have concerns regarding the suitability of Methodology 2 for checking compliance across a wind farm site.
 Using the receivers at Wind farm A as an example; sites A2 and A3 are at a very similar distance but on opposite sides of a small group of turbines.
-Predicted noise levels at the two sites were almost identical, but the terrain between the turbines and measurement sites varied greatly.
-The difference in terrain resulted in the difference in noise level measured between the two sites being 5.9 dB(A).
-If Methodology 2 had been applied using attended measurements at Site A2 the compliance level determined for Site A3 would have been almost 6 dB(A) too low.
-We therefore strongly suggest that the use of Methodology 2 should be avoided and this method in the Standard revised as soon as practical.
+The terrain between the turbines and two measurement sites varied greatly, which resulted in a difference in the measured noise level between the two sites being 5.9 dB(A).
+However, as the available models to not account for the influence of terrain, the very similar distances to the turbines resulted in predicted noise levels at the two sites being almost identical.
+If Methodology 2 had been applied using attended measurements at Site A2 to calibrate the noise model the compliance level determined for Site A3 would have been almost 6 dB(A) too low, due to the lack of influence of terrain on the predicted noise levels.
+We therefore strongly suggest that Methodology 2 should only be used for receivers sharing similar terrain, and this method in the Standard should be revised to reflect this requirement as soon as practical.